-Representative LAWLER: Thank you, Chairman Wilson, and thank you, Co-Chairman Cardin, for your leadership on the Commission and your roles in putting today's hearing together.
+LAWLER: Thank you, Chairman Wilson, and thank you, Co-Chairman Cardin, for your leadership on the Commission and your roles in putting today's hearing together.
 I am honored to take the gavel today.
-I am also honored to be joined by my wife, Doina, who is here to listen to the hearing.
+And I'm also honored to be joined by my wife, Doina, who is here to listen to the hearing.

 The purpose of this hearing is to discuss the significance of Moldova's role in European peace and security.
 This small country has an outsized importance in the regional dynamics of Eastern Europe and has played a central role in standing up to Russia long before Vladimir Putin invaded Ukraine.
 This will be a very important discussion, and I want to thank everyone here for joining us today as we discuss a country and a set of issues that is particularly near and dear to my heart.
 As mentioned, my wife, Doina, was born in Moldova.
 She was raised there.
-Her family still lives in a village called Mih'ileni in the country of Shuldunest [ph].
-I am lucky to have visited their village and the country multiple times.
+And her family still lives in a village called Mihāileni in the county of Shuldunest (ph).
+And I'm lucky to have visited their village and the country multiple times.

-Through my family and my work in Congress, particularly on the Helsinki Commission, the Foreign Affairs Committee, and my cochairmanship of the House Moldova Caucus, I am continuously reminded of the powerful impact of the Moldovan people in Europe and here in the United States.
-Just a little over a month ago my wife and I were in Chicago for the 9 Annual Moldovan-American Convention.
-We got to meet with President Sandu, Ambassador Ursu, and many others, as well as our own State Department officials and USAID, to discuss the important relationship between the United States and Moldova.
+Through my family and my work in Congress, particularly on the Helsinki Commission, the Foreign Affairs Committee, and my co-chairmanship of the House Moldova Caucus, I am continuously reminded of the powerful impact of the Moldovan people in Europe and here in the United States.
+Just a little over a month ago my wife and I were in Chicago for the 9th Annual Moldovan-American Convention.
+And we got to meet with President Sandu, Ambassador Ursu, and many others, as well as our own State Department officials and USAID, to discuss the important relationship between the United States and Moldova.

-Moldovans have been dealing with Russian aggression for ages, let alone since the dissolution of the Soviet Union.
+And Moldovans have been dealing with Russian aggression for ages, let alone since the dissolution of the Soviet Union.
 Moscow still maintains a military presence in the breakaway region of Transnistria, and leveraging ethnic and language differences, its economic weight and energy dominance to control Moldova's future and deny its people the independence they deserve.
 Like Ukraine, Moldova does not have the security guarantees that come with NATO membership.
-Like Ukraine, the country has fallen victim to Putin's imperial appetites and vocal Soviet nostalgia.
+And, like Ukraine, the country has fallen victim to Putin's imperial appetites and vocal Soviet nostalgia.

-Crucially, the Moldovan people have rejected this malign agenda and courageously resisted Russian pressure and blackmail.
-The election of President Maia Sandu in 2020, and a reformist parliament in 2021, demonstrated loudly and clearly that Moldovans wanted to move toward European integration.
-President Sandu's Government has answered that call and embarked on an ambitious reform agenda.
-We have seen real progress in recent years, culminating in the European Union granting the country candidate status in their quest for membership.
+But crucially, the Moldovan people have rejected this malign agenda and courageously resisted Russian pressure and blackmail.
+The election of President Maia Sandu in 2020, and a reformist parliament in 2021, demonstrated loudly and clearly that Moldovans wanted to move towards European integration.
+And President Sandu's government has answered that call and embarked on an ambitious reform agenda.
+We've seen real progress in recent years, culminating in the European Union granting the country candidate status in their quest for membership.
 This is a tremendous achievement that might have seen unthinkable only a few years ago.